color-js/elements/src/color-picker/README.md

 <color-picker space="okhsl" color="color(--okhsl 180 50% 50%)"></color-picker>
 ```

-If no color space or color is provided, the default ones will be used:
+If no color space or color is provided, the default ones will be used: `oklch` for the space and `oklch(50% 50% 180)` for the color.

 ```html
 <color-picker></color-picker>